Rudolph's agent weighs legal options from melee

-CLEVELAND -- The agent for Steelers quarterback Mason Rudolph isn't ruling out any legal options in the aftermath of a late-game melee Thursday night.
+CLEVELAND -- The agent for Pittsburgh Steelers quarterback Mason Rudolph isn't ruling out any legal options in the aftermath of Thursday's melee.

 "I am gathering all information and no options have been removed from the table," Tim Younger said when reached by text message Friday morning.

+Cleveland police Sgt.
+Jennifer Ciaccia said Friday that they are not investigating Browns defensive end Myles Garrett, adding that they had not received a complaint from Rudolph.

-Rudolph was struck in the head with his own helmet by Cleveland's Myles Garrett after the Browns defensive end ripped it off in the final seconds of the Steelers' 21-7 loss.
+Rudolph was struck in the head with his own helmet by Garrett after the defensive end ripped it off in the final seconds of the Steelers' 21-7 loss.

+A city spokeswoman said the prosecutor can't comment because Rudolph hasn't filed a complaint.

 "It was pretty cowardly," Rudolph said.
 "Pretty bush league."